Maracaibo Metro

-The Maracaibo Metro, also known as Metro del Sol Amado, is a six-station light rail system in Maracaibo, Venezuela.
-Service between La Vanega and El Varillal (skipping Urdaneta) opened to the public on 25 November 2006, with the last station on the line opened on 9 June 2009.
+The Maracaibo Metro, also known as Metro del Sol Amado or MetroMara, is a light rail system in Maracaibo, Venezuela.

 The line encompasses the suburbs of Maracaibo and Maracaibo itself as drop-off point.
 Also one station is a transfer point between rail services provided by IAFE.
-There are a total of six stations along the line – two elevated stations (Urdaneta and Libertador), and four at-grade stations.
+There are a total of nine stations along the line – two elevated stations (Urdaneta and Libertador), and four at-grade stations.

 The line was built by the city government of Maracaibo and the Venezuelan national government.
 In March 2009 it was reported that corruption allegations regarding the 1998 signing of the construction contract with Siemens were being investigated.